MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 The process of setting up a layout for a report involves three or four basic tasks.

 1. Choose the layout type.
-2. Export a copy of an existing layout to use as a starting point.
+2. Export a copy of an existing layout so that you can use it as a starting point.
 3. Make changes to the layout file in the appropriate application.
 4. Add the new layout file to the report.